moule3053/kube-deploy-lora/chirpstack-kubernetes/README.md

 redis                                            1/1     Running   0          1m
 ```

-### After the pod creation, create following databases:
+After the pod creation, create the databases:
 ```
 sh ./postgres/create_db.sh
 sh ./influxdb/create_users.sh
 ```

 ## Deleting
-### If you want to delete the stack, run following to delete all:
+If you want to delete the stack, run following to delete all:
 ```
 sh ./delete_all.sh
 ```

 ## Debugging
-### You can run the following commands step by step to debug the Deployment stage:
+You can run the following commands step by step to debug the Deployment stage:
 ```
 kubectl apply -f ./mosquitto/mosquitto-glusterfs-endpoint.yaml kubectl apply -f ./mosquitto/storage.yml